rajdesai17/grantmatch-hk/progress.md

   - Display connected wallet address in header.
   - Added warning banner in App.tsx if Phantom is not detected.
 - Modified signout logic in Header.tsx to disconnect the wallet on user signout, ensuring wallet is only linked to the current user session.
+- Removed wallet auto-connect on page load.
+Wallet now only connects when user explicitly clicks Connect Wallet, preventing wallet from being connected before user signs in.

 ## Documentation & Rules
 - Detailed build guide in follow.txt